sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 Let's start by reserving a value to represent projectiles _without_ an ID (i.e. any projectiles on other clients, and projectiles fired by listen servers, since they won't have a fake projectile, and thus have no need to link to one).

 {% highlight c++ %}
-// MyPlayerController.h, above the class definition
+// CrashPlayerController.h, above the class definition

 #define NULL_PROJECTILE_ID 0
 {% endhighlight %}